amitfin/patch/README.md

 `restart` is an optional boolean parameter, with a default of `true`.
 If a patch was applied (to one file or more) and this parameter is `true` the integration initiates a restart of Home Assistant (Core).
 This should happen only once since the next time (after the restart) there should be no further patches.

 `files` is a list of patches to apply.
-Each item on the list has the following properties (all are mandatory):
+Each item on the list has the following properties:

+- `name`: an optional file name.
+If it exists, it gets appended to the rest of the properties.
+If it doesn't exist, the rest of the properties should be supplied as a full path, including the file name.
-- `name`: the file name
+- `destination`: the local path to the file which should get the patch.
-- `base`: the directory containing an original copy of the file (before the patch).
-The patch happens only if the content of the file to be patched (`destination/name`) is identical to the content of the base file (`base/name`).
+- `base`: the path to the original file (before the patch).
+The patch happens only if the content of the file to be patched (`destination`) is identical to the content of the base file.
 Otherwise, a repair issue is raised.
-In such a case, a rebase of the patch is required along with updating the content of the files `base/name` and `patch/name`.
+In such a case, a rebase of the patch is required along with updating the content of the files `base` and `patch`.
 This parameter can be provided as a local path or as a URL.
-- `destination`: the local directory with the file to be patched.
-- `patch`: the directory containing the file with the change.
+- `patch`: the path to the file with the change.
 It can be provided as a local path or as a URL.

-All files must exist (e.g. `base/name`, etc') inside the Home Assistant Core environment.
-It’s convenient to mount `base` and `patch` directories as [network shares](https://www.home-assistant.io/common-tasks/os#network-storage), or provide them as URLs.
+All files must exist inside the Home Assistant Core environment.
+It’s convenient to point `base` and `patch` to [network shares](https://www.home-assistant.io/common-tasks/os#network-storage), or provide them as URLs.

-The `destination` directory can use the following variables as a prefix:
+The `destination` path can use the following variables as a prefix:

 1. `site-packages`: path to the location of Python libraries (e.g. `/usr/local/lib/python3.13/site-packages`).
 2. `homeassistant`: path to the `homeassistant` directory, i.e. `/usr/src/homeassistant/homeassistant` (the 2nd `/homeassistant` is not a mistake.
 There is `homeassistant` directory under the root.)